Wat Suchadaram, the Chiang Saen Temple

 The Wat Suchadaram is on Pratu Ma road in Wiang Nuea district, north of the Wang River.
 It shares the compound with Wat Phra Kaew Don Tao.
 You can either go there by charted songtaew or by horse carriage.
 It is on one of the touristic routes of the horse carriages.

 There is a ticket booth.
-Entrance fee for the whole complex is 20THB per person.
+The entrance fee for the whole complex is 20THB per person.

 This map shows the location: